skaupper/VirtualJukebox/README.md

 2. Change to the build directory and invoke CMake: `cd build; cmake ..`
 3. A Makefile was created.
 Use `make` to compile the application and the tests
 4. The application can be started using `./VirtualJukebox`
+    - To use the verbose logging feature (debug logs) you can set the environment variable `GLOG_v` to the desired verbosity level.
+Since these levels are not specified you have to dig through the source code for calls to `VLOG(...)` to get the desired level.
 5. The tests can be executed using:
     - `./testVirtualJukebox`: invokes the program directly
     - `make test`: using the CTest integration of CMake